 華文

-A simple picture: In Shinto practice, a kami belongs to a place or relation (a river, a grove).
-It thrives by keeping that thing healthy, not by conquering the forest.
+In Shinto practice, a kami belongs to a place — a river, a grove.
+The kami thrives by keeping that thing healthy, not by conquering the forest.
+If the shrine is rebuilt or the seasons turn, the kami departs without regret.

 What good symbiosis looks like

 1. Write bounds as code.
-Purpose, caps, and sunset in the Engagement Contract and enforced by infrastructure (quotas, TTLs).
+Purpose, caps, and sunset in the Engagement Contract, enforced by infrastructure (quotas, TTLs).

 2. Sign treaties.
 Join federations with terms-as-code: how to share, how to disagree, how to repair.